ageesea/laravel-template-adminlte-3/README.md

 > Note! you need to edit your .env file with your credentials before executing the above command.
 8. Done!
 You can now modify the template according to your project specifications.

+## How to use
+* This project uses the laravel's legacy authentication using Laravel/UI

 ## Licenses
 1. The license of the AdminLTE v3 can be found [here](https://adminlte.io/docs/3.0/license.html).